top of page

 The noun 'altruism' finds its etymological roots in the French language, particularly from the word 'altruisme,' which was coined in the 19th century by the philosopher Auguste Comte.
 Comte derived 'altruisme' from the Italian 'altrui,' which means 'of others' or 'to others.'
 'Altrui' itself has its origins in the Latin 'alter,' signifying 'other' or 'another.'
 When we examine the etymology of 'altruism,' we see that it conveys the idea of selfless concern for the well-being and welfare of others, as it is rooted in the concept of focusing on 'others' or 'alternative individuals' rather than oneself.

-Quiz: Find the meaning of altruism
+Quiz: Find the meaning of the noun altruism:

 Try Again!